 The purpose of the Pasadena Art Alliance is to foster appreciation for contemporary visual arts in Southern California by supporting artists, exhibitions, educational programs and art-oriented, non-profit institutions.

 Who We Are:

 We are a unique and independent volunteer group that is not aligned with any institution, organization or museum.
-For sixty years, we have enjoyed educating ourselves while exploring and funding visionary ideas and concepts in contemporary art.
+For over sixty years, we have enjoyed educating ourselves while exploring and funding visionary ideas and concepts in contemporary art.
 This dedication started in 1955 when we initially formed to support the renowned Pasadena Art Museum.
 Following the purchase of the museum by Norton Simon, we obtained our own 501(c)(3) non-profit status in 1975 and became independent in terms of support and affiliations.
 This gives us unusual freedom in terms of scope and impact that our organization provides through our grants program.
 We remain an ever inventive and dynamic organization of over 175 women who share a deep belief in the increasingly diverse and important art of our time.

 What We Do: